Dinosaur at the California Academy of Sciences

 Lombard Street

-Often called the “crookedest” street in the world, this scenic road on Russian Hill features tight turns, fragrant gardens, and beautiful views of the bay, Alcatraz, and Coit Tower.
+Often called the “crookedest” street in the world, this scenic road on Russian Hill features tight turns, fragrant gardens, and immaculate homes.
 Take a spectacular photo at the bottom of Lombard Street looking up or enjoy the breathtaking view from the top looking out onto the San Francisco Bay, the Bay Bridge and Coit Tower.

 Aerial of Lombard Street at dusk